bandirevanth/Lexivue/README.md

 3.  **Install Dependencies:**

     * It's highly recommended to use a virtual environment to manage dependencies.
-If you're not familiar with them, here's a quick primer:
+For example:
         ```bash
         python3 -m venv .venv #create a virtual environment
         source .venv/bin/activate #activate the virtual environment.
 If on windows use .\.venv\Scripts\activate